-The Exner Foundation for Academic Excellence in Law and Business is an Alberta non-profit organisation dedicated to furthering our understanding of white-collar crime.
-By encouraging research, knowledge-sharing, and public awareness, we aim to create leadership that can inform emerging law, policy, and trends in corporate governance.
+The Exner Foundation for Academic Excellence in Law and Business is an Alberta non-profit organization dedicated to furthering our understanding of white-collar crime.
+By encouraging research and knowledge-sharing among academic and industry experts, and through raising public awareness, we aim to create leadership that can inform emerging law, policy, and trends in corporate governance.

 The term “white-collar crime” covers a broad spectrum of behaviours on the part of individuals, corporations, groups, or governments that are non-violent or indirectly violent, which are typically motivated by financial gain.
 Some white-collar crimes are motivated by power in addition to, or in lieu of, financial gain.
 Fraud, falsification of documents or records, embezzlement or laundering of funds, undue exercise of power or influence, and abuse of systems or public trust are just some telltale markers.